Last Updated on July 18, 2022 by The Filtery Staff

 XS-3X

 MATE is one of our favorite brands for non-toxic and organic everyday wear for women.
 Their MOVE by MATE activewear collection includes sports bras, biker shorts, and leggings that come in earth-inspired colors (as well as your standard black and white).
-You’ll probably want to wear these babies not just for your workouts but also for running errands, lounging around, working from home, and just about everything else…
+You’ll probably want to wear these pieces not just for your workouts but also for running errands, lounging around, working from home, and just about everything else…

 In addition to using as many organic materials as possible, MATE also uses non-toxic dyes and ensures ethical manufacturing (right in Los Angeles).
 They’re also a member of 1% for the Planet and Climate Neutral Certified.
-Plus, their reMATE circularity initiative allows you to recycle your old MATE pieces when you’re finished with them!

 Price Range: